BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Nwamaka77/README.md

 Perfect for visualizing connections in computer networks, cloud infrastructures, or data flows.
 They show how different nodes interact within a system.

 UML Diagrams:
-Such as class, sequence, or use case diagrams, these are essential for software design.
+Such as class, sequence, or use case diagrams, which are essential for software design.
 They provide standardized views of system architecture and interactions between objects.

 Charts and Graphs
 Bar and Column Charts: